bibainet/chrome-scroll-navigator/README.md

 Scroll navigator browser extension
 ==================================

-#### Just move a mouse cursor to the screen left edge on any page and click.
+#### Just move a mouse pointer to the screen left edge on any page and click.

 * Left click on the left edge of any page — scroll to the top.
 * Right click — scroll to the bottom.